firebase/firebase-js-sdk/CONTRIBUTING.md

 ### Before you contribute

 Before we can use your code, you must sign the [Google Individual Contributor License Agreement][google-cla] (CLA), which you can do online.
 The CLA is necessary mainly because you own the copyright to your changes, even after your contribution becomes part of our codebase, so we need your permission to use and distribute your code.
-We also need to be sure of various other things—for instance that you'll tell us if you know that your code infringes on other people's patents.
+We also need to be sure of various other things, for instance, that you'll tell us if you know that your code infringes on other people's patents.
 You don't have to sign the CLA until after you've submitted your code for review and a member has approved it, but you must do it before we can put your code into our codebase.

 Before you start working on a larger contribution, you should get in touch with us first through the issue tracker with your idea so that we can help out and possibly guide you.
 Coordinating up front makes it much easier to avoid frustration later on.

 ### Pull Request Guidelines

 * Search [GitHub](https://github.com/firebase/firebase-js-sdk/pulls) for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
 * Create an issue to discuss a change before submitting a PR.
 We'd hate to have to turn down your contributions because of something that could have been communicated early on.
+* [Create a fork of the GitHub repo][fork-repo] to ensure that you can push your changes for us to review.
 * Make your changes in a new git branch:

   ```shell